mlbahja/ascci_art_web_stylize/README.md

 ## Description

 This is a simple web application that converts text to ascii art.
-It is built using golang and html.
+It is built using golang, html and css.

 ## Usage